mattnigh/ChatGPT3-Free-Prompt-List/README.md

 ----

-# Creating ChatGPT Prompts: CRISPE
+# Creating ChatGPT Prompts: A Framework

 Using a prompt framework when creating prompts for ChatGPT.
 Frameworks provides structure and clarity to the prompt creation process.
 It breaks prompt creation process into clear and distinct steps.
-I created the below framework for my own use and experimentation of ChatGPT.
+I created the below framework (CRISPE) for my own use and experimentation of ChatGPT.

 ### CRISPE Prompt Framework: